Why am I not losing weight on Mounjaro?

 Lifestyle

 People with more active lifestyles may lose weight faster than more sedentary people.
-If your lifestyle isn’t very active, it might take you a little longer.
+If your lifestyle is not very active, it might take you a little longer.

 Medications

 Certain medications can cause weight gain or make it more difficult to lose weight.
-You shouldn’t stop taking medications you need for this reason, but if you are concerned about this you should discuss it with your doctor.
+You should not stop taking medications you need for this reason, but if you are concerned about this, you should discuss it with your doctor.

 Health conditions

-Some health conditions make it harder to lose weight and can cause weight gain (such as hyperthyroidism, or PCOS).
+Some health conditions make it harder to lose weight and can cause weight gain (such as hyperthyroidism or polycystic ovary syndrome).
 If you have a condition like this, your doctor will work with you, and you’ll still see results, but it may take a bit longer.

 How long will it take to lose weight with Mounjaro?

-Everyone loses weight at different rates, but studies into Mounjaro show:
+Everyone loses weight at different rates, but studies into Mounjaro show an average weight loss of:

 Your doctor will regularly check in to see how you're progressing on your weight loss journey.
 Part of this check-in process will be to see how much weight you've lost.
 If you're taking your treatment as prescribed and sticking to your diet and exercise plan but still not seeing results, they will work with you to make a plan of action and find a solution.